Introducing API Playground (and YouTube Monitoring!) Learn more

-The idea of being able to programmatically message anyone on LinkedIn, the world's largest professional networking site, is quite appealing.
+The idea of being able to programmatically send LinkedIn messages at scale is appealing.

 Here's how LinkedIn describes the requirements themselves: